Medsafe Logo

 CSL Biotherapies (NZ) Limited

-1. The vaccine may only be marketed, distributed or supplied in accordance with the directives contained in the New Zealand National Health Emergency Plan; New Zealand Influenza Pandemic Action Plan.
+The vaccine may only be marketed, or distributed in accordance with the directives contained in the current version of the New Zealand Influenza Pandemic Action Plan.

 Riluzole